IntuitDeveloper/intuit-api-docs/docs/use-cases/user-role.md

    </td>
    <td>Boolean
    </td>
-   <td>Indicates if the user has payroll access
+   <td>Value will be "TRUE" if the company has the payroll feature turned on
    </td>
   </tr>
 </table>